eugenevve/pwa-template/README.md

 # PWA-ON-NEXTJS-TEMPLATE

-This project is a template for setting up a PWA (Progressive Web App) site mode.
-It includes a custom install button and support for all types of alert responses for various types of browsers.
-And also display a notification about disconnecting the Internet connection.
-[Template icon Figma](https://www.figma.com/community/file/1380577671249157222/website-icon-adaptation)
+This project is a template with a configured PWA (Progressive Web App) mode of the site.
+It includes a customizable installation button support for various notifications for all types of browsers.
+It also displays a notification about disconnecting the Internet connection.

+Optimized favicon of the site, using a minimum number of files.
+To create such icons, you can use [Figma templates](https://www.figma.com/community/file/1380577671249157222/website-icon-adaptation).

+For Apple devices, a splash screen has been created, which in turn is optimized for all screen sizes.
+And this splash is created automatically (you will not need to constantly update them manually).

 <br />

 ### Features

-- **PWA support**: Includes all the necessary settings for the PWA site to work.
+- **PWA support**: Includes all the necessary settings for the site to work in PWA mode
-- **Custom install button**: User can easily install the application on their device.
+- **Custom install button**: The user can easily install the application on their device;
-- **Custom install button - alerts**: Support for alerts for various types of browsers.
+- **Custom install button - notifications**: Supports notifications for different types of browsers;
-- **Offline alert**: Support offline notification about internet outage.
+- **Offline notification**: Supports offline notifications about internet disconnection;
+- **Optimized site favicon**: Using a minimum number of icons for all browsers and devices;
+- **Optimized splash screens for Apple**: Optimization and automation of splash screens that are created automatically.

 <br />